jesperoastrom/DotNetStarter/readme.md

 We follow the driver/navigator style of work, originating as pair programming technique.
 We rotate driver every 10 minutes.

 ## Driver
-The driver sits at the keyboard types in the code.
+The driver sits at the keyboard and types in the code.

 The driver listens to the navigators and focuses on translating ideas into code, asking questions as needed.